travisolbrich/315-P3-Android/doc/DesignDocument.md

 The bird class keeps track of a bird's picture, description, and path locations.

 #### Location Class
-A location that keeps track of latitude, longitude, and path index.
+A location that keeps track of latitude, longitude, time, and path index.
 The path index will be used for linking locations in the correct order.

 ### Bird Map Service Classes

 #### Bird Path Drawer
+Takes in a single bird and draws their migratory path on the specified map.

 ## Benefits, Assumptions, and Risks